segmentio/flink-state-management/README.md

 Filters out readings from sensors that have been disabled.

 #### State
-Stores broadcast state to know which sensors have been enabled or disabled and uses it as a whitelist to pass messages down the pipeline.
+Stores broadcast state to know which sensors have been enabled or disabled and uses it as an allowlist to pass messages down the pipeline.

 ### ReadingAverager